 FROM GENERAL ETHICS, Cardinal Mercier goes into special ethics.
 His introduction to the topic of special ethics begins with clarification between the moral law, the natural law, positive law, rights, their origins and their kinds.
 Natural law or natural right, in its wide or most broad sense, "comprises all the rules of conduct which are logically deduced from the [natural] moral law, and which form the basis of our rights and duties both with regard to our neighbour and society in general."
 In this wide sense it is equivalent to "social morality."
 Used in this broader sense, we are dealing not with the foundational natural law, but with natural law after it has been determined, fitted, as it were, to the contingencies of contemporaneous society.
 Thus, although the natural law in the narrow sense is immutable and universally known, in this wide sense, the natural law or right may not be immutable or universally known.
 (In fact, it may not even exist until a contingency.
 Before in vitro fertilization, there was no need for natural law guidance in this area.
 Before the advent of paper money, "fiat" money, there was no need for natural morality to be applied to this human creation, etc.) The term natural law may also be used in a more restrictive sense than "social morality."
 It may be used that part of "social morality which treats of our duties arising from justice."
 [264(70)].
 This subset of "social morality," also referred to as natural law, "designates all the rules of conduct which are logically derived from the moral law and whose execution, if need be, may be enforced by coercive measures."
 [263(70)] Thus we have natural law in the narrow sense, and natural law broadly defined as equivalent to "social morality," and natural law defined as a subset of "social morality," being those aspects of social morality which are subject to enforcement because of their close relationship to justice.

-[264(72)] Thus human positive law is, as it were, an appendage to the natural law.
-It requires the natural law for its authority.
-"There is a higher law than human laws, one 'written on the tablets of the heart', in the name of which the individual always has the right to protest against the tyranny of rulers."
+Positive law is the law that is posited,* or promulgated, by legitimate authority over a civil society.
+By its nature, it is flexible and changing by circumstance, and its aim, and indeed its justification, is that it orders the body politic with the end of the common good."There is a higher law than human laws, one 'written on the tablets of the heart', in the name of which the individual always has the right to protest against the tyranny of rulers."

 That is precisely where Mercier finds a corollary that is anathema to the positivists, secularists, and tyrants of any time and place: